Almost every day of the year has one or more National Food Holidays you can celebrate.

 September – We tend to think of September as “Back to School Month,” but it also has plenty of food holidays to celebrate.

 October – As the days get shorter, you won’t even notice…you’ll be too busy planning parties to celebrate these momentous occasions.

 November – You may think Thanksgiving is so much of a food holiday, with a bonus week of leftovers, that one should not seek more in November.

 December – In addition to holiday celebrations with family, friends and neighbors; workplace parties; New Year’s Eve; holiday baking; and all of those food gifts you receive; there are these important national food holidays that are…almost obligatory.

-So as a food truck vendor why wouldn’t you spread the word about your own favorite food holiday to your customers?
+So as a food truck vendor why wouldn’t you spread the word about your own favorite food holidays to your customers?

 If you are aware of any food holidays we may have missed, please let us know.
 Also, if you happen to find an error in one of our lists, we’d love to hear from you.
-Feel free to email us at firstname.lastname@example.org or contact us here.
+Feel free to email us at admin at mobile-cuisine dot com or contact us here.

-Check out the national food holiday for every day of the year and mark your calendar for your favorites!!!
+Check out the national food holidays for every day of the year and mark your calendar for your favorites!!!

 For a list of national food holidays for other countries check this link.